 Ronny Graham, focusing on Deuteronomy 16:15, where God commands us to keep a sacred feast because God will bless us, cautions us to treat these holy convocations with great care.
 Today, secularist elitists, academicians and members of the LGBT community ar. . .

 John Ritenbaugh distinguishes a temple from a synagogue, indicating that there was but one temple in Jerusalem, a monument to God, having very little preaching, but many synagogues in each town.
 Jesus taught in their synagogues in services which contained . . .

 What is it to be poor in spirit?
-John Ritenbaugh describes this attribute in its biblical usage.
-Those who are truly poor in spirit are on the road to true spiritual riches!
+This attribute is foundational to Christian living.
+Those who are truly poor in spirit are on the road to true spiritual riches.

-Joy, the second fruit of the Spirit listed in Galatians 5:22, is more than just happiness.
-There is a joy that God gives that far exceeds mere human cheerfulness.
-John Ritenbaugh shows how the Holy Spirit produces it in us.
+Joy is more than just happiness.
+There is a joy that God gives, through the action of His Spirit in us, that far exceeds mere human cheerfulness.

 Being poor in spirit is a foundational spiritual state for qualifying for God's Kingdom.
 Poor in spirit describes being acutely aware of one's dependency.

 Happiness is a by-product of our response to God's calling, coupled with our determination to connect with the Father, the Son, and the whole spiritual family.

 Richard Ritenbaugh, reflecting on the difficulties in translation from Greek and Hebrew to English, as well as comprehending spiritual truths with a fleshly mind, maintains that it is only through God's Holy Spirit we can comprehend those truths at all.
 Ev. . .